PINTO0309/sit4onnx/README.md

   -oep, --onnx_execution_provider {tensorrt,cuda,openvino_cpu,openvino_gpu,cpu}
       ONNX Execution Provider.

+  -iont, --intra_op_num_threads INTRA_OP_NUM_THREADS
+      Sets the number of threads used to parallelize the execution within nodes.
+      Default is 0 to let onnxruntime choose.

   -ifp, --input_numpy_file_paths_for_testing INPUT_NUMPY_FILE_PATHS_FOR_TESTING
       Use an external file of numpy.ndarray saved using np.save as input data for testing.
       This parameter can be specified multiple times depending on the number of input OPs